 Tip #4: Lose the shoe boxes.

 Whether you’re stacking the original cardboard boxes on top of that one standard shelf you’ve got, or you’ve graduated to clear acrylic shoe boxes stacked on the floor, it’s time to migrate all of those boxes out of the closet.
 Not only do they make the daily shoe search more difficult, they waste valuable space.

 While a custom layout and adjustable shoe shelves for closets will go a long way toward transforming your space, you may also need to reevaluate which items you’re storing where.
 If shoe storage is your priority, consider folding knitted clothes to store on shelves or in a chest of drawers instead of hanging in the closet.
 The more space you can free up, the more shoes you can store!

 While beautifully displaying your shoe collection may be a top priority, the main problem of small closets is the difficulty we face in making such a small space work at all.
 Reach-in closets are definitely workable, but they do require a bit of creative planning and the help of custom design elements.
 As a designer, some of my favorite transformations have been the smallest closets—simply because it’s a surprise to everyone involved how much you can actually fit inside once the design is finished.
 Don’t lose heart!
 With the right layout, the eye of a designer, and some creative reshuffling, you’ll be able to store your entire shoe collection beautifully even in a small closet.

-Want to learn more about how a custom closet can make a difference in your daily life?
+Want to learn more about how custom shoe organizers for small closets can make a difference in your daily life?
 Schedule a free design consultation with one of Closet America’s design experts!
 We’ll meet you at your home in the Washington DC- Baltimore metro area and discuss exactly how custom design elements can transform your existing storage spaces.
 From shoe storage in small closets to a complete walk-in renovation, no project is too big (or too small) for us!